The sun drops dramatically and I walk.

 These two little kids are playing catch and kick.

-One kicks the ball to the other and the receiver steps into his kick and sends the soccer ball back to his friend.
-Tourists have long ago gone back to ships and are enroute to other ports.
+One kicks the ball to the other and the receiver steps into his return kick and sends the soccer ball screaming back to his friend.
+Tourists have long ago gone back to their ships and are now enroute to other ports on their itinerary.
 The sun is disappearing and these two boys will be going inside soon to have dinner, maybe do homework – their sisters having already diligently finished their assignments.

 Whether it is a soccer ball or a football, the dreams of little boys are not different.